svelte-docgen/svelte-docgen/packages/extractor/src/ERRORS.md

 ## bindings_without_literal_string_types

-> Our extractor expected bindings to have literal string types.
+> Our extractor expected `bindings` to have literal string types in the compiled TSX file.
 >
 > This is likely a bug on our side.
 > Please [create an issue](https://github.com/svelte-docgen/svelte-docgen/issues/new) with a source code example that caused this error.